What is bail?

 - The general rule is that the release on bail should be in the interests of justice.

-- The purpose of bail is to ensure that the accused will be at his/her trial.
+- The purpose of bail is to ensure that the accused will attend all his/her future court appearances.

 What information should be obtained from the accused once s/he has been arrested?